 Research and Development at Saint-Gobain

-With its new center in Chennai, India, Saint-Gobain now has seven major cross-functional research centers that serve all the Activities.
+With its new center in Brazil, Saint-Gobain now has eight major cross-functional research centers that serve all the Activities.
 The Group also has a dozen research centers dedicated to specific Activities and around 100 development units worldwide.
 Located close to customers, these units develop new products and processes in close cooperation with marketing and production teams.

 Research activities are focused on functional and active glazing, such as heated and switchable glass (from transparent to milky) or the incorporation of antennas and sensors (Smart Glass).